-This method extracts a subsystem, calls the method pnpmpc and creates the controller.
-The output ctrl is an array of dimension $1 \times \text{numSys}$ and in the position i it is stored the controller for subsystem i.
+where N, flag, options have the same meaning as in the pnpmpc method.
+This method extracts a subsystem, calls the constructor of class pnpmpc and design the controller.
+The output ctrl is an array of dimension $1 \times numSys$ and in the i-th position the controller for subsystem i is stored.
 After the creation of the controllers, we can run XFqpmax or zeroTerminal methods, for setting terminal constraints, and then the uRH method, to compute the control inputs.